AntoniosKokiantonis/AntoniosKokiantonis/README.md

 - 🌱 I’m currently learning IBM's Data Science
 - 💞️ I’m looking to collaborate on Data driven projects

--SELECT
+SELECT
-  people
+-  people
--FROM
+FROM
-  GitHub
+ - GitHub
--WHERE
+WHERE
-  honesty = 100/100
+ - honesty = 100/100

 - 📫 How to reach me kokiantonisltd@gmail.com